JaedenBardati/giz/README.md

 No specific requirements for `giz.sh`, but your system needs the GIZMO requirements.
 If your system has the `modules` infrastructure, you likely don't have to worry about this.

 If you don't have the `modules` command to use packages (e.g. you are on a local machine), then you will have to install the required packages (MPI, GSL, FFTW, HDF5) manually.
-On mac, if you have gcc/mpicc and brew installed (if you don't, just look up how to generically install them), just use
+On mac, if you have gcc/mpicc and brew installed (if you don't, just look up how to generically install them), use something like

 ```
 brew install open-mpi gsl hdf5 sundials # ...